Skip to main content

 <username>@<account_identifier>/<database>/<schema>?warehouse=<warehouse>&role=<role>&authenticator=SNOWFLAKE_JWT&privateKey=<privateKey_base64_url_encoded>

-See the full documentation to setup private key authentication
+See the full documentation to set up private key authentication.

 Finding the Snowflake account identifier